fastify/fastify-jwt/README.md

 ### Algorithms supported

-The following algorithms are currently supported.
+The following algorithms are currently supported by [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken#algorithms-supported) that is internally used by `fastify-jwt`.

 algorithm(s) Parameter Value | Digital Signature or MAC Algorithm
 ----------------|----------------------------